theupdateframework/specification/tuf-spec.md

   * **3.1**. **Check against timestamp metadata.** The hashes and version number of the new snapshot metadata file MUST match the hashes and version number listed in timestamp metadata.
+If hashes and version do not match, discard the new snapshot metadata and report the failure.

-  * **3.2**. **Check signatures.** The snapshot metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.
+  * **3.2**. **Check signatures.** The new snapshot metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.
+If the new snapshot metadata file is not signed as required, discard it and report the signature failure.

   * **3.3**. **Check for a rollback attack.**